 Did you know that WordPress creates a revision of your posts and or pages every time you click "Save" or "Update" your pages?
 If you edit a post five times, you might have four copies of that post as revisions.
-This can make for large Database.
-There might also be tons of spam and un-approved comments in your comments table.
-This also will add allot of rarely-used data to your database tables, making them unnecessarily bloated and slower to access slowing down the entire website
+This can make for large Databases.
+There might also be tons of spam and unapproved comments in your comments table.
+This also will add a lot of rarely-used data to your database tables, making them unnecessarily bloated and slower to access, slowing down the entire website.

 UpdraftPlus WordPress Backup Plugin